iterative/dvc.org/content/docs/command-reference/checkout.md

 ## Description

-This command is usually needed after `git checkout`, `git clone`, or any other operation that changes the `dvc.lock` or `.dvc` in the workspace.
+This command is usually needed after `git checkout`, `git clone`, or any other operation that changes the current `dvc.lock` or `.dvc` files.
 It restores the corresponding versions of the DVC-tracked files and directories from the
-<abbr>cache</abbr>.
+<abbr>cache</abbr> to the workspace.

 The `targets` given to this command (if any) limit what to checkout.
 It accepts paths to tracked files or directories (including paths inside tracked